atl97853/computer-science-self-learning/06_software_construction_6031/02_basic_java/02_basic_java.md

 **Collections**
 - **Strings, Arrays, Lists, Sets, Dictionaries or Maps, Iterators.**
-  - Mutable: Arrays, Lits, Sets, Maps,
+  - Mutable: Arrays, Lits, Sets, Maps
-  - Immutable: Strings,
+  - Immutable: Strings

 **Arrays**
 - An array is a sequence of elements of the same type.